pycom/pycom-micropython-sigfox/docs/pycom_esp32/tutorial/includes/mqtt.rst

 Basic usage example
 ^^^^^^^^^^^^^^^^^^^

+MQTT is a lightweight messaging protocol that is ideal for sending small pakcets to and from  IoT devices.

-For more info on this example, see `this topic <https://forum.pycom.io/topic/211/simple-mqtt-tutorial/25>`_ on our forum
+For more info on this example, see `this topic <https://forum.pycom.io/topic/211/simple-mqtt-tutorial/>`_ on our forum

 - Broker used: `MiveMQ <http://www.hivemq.com/demos/websocket-client/>`_
+- We also recommend using Adafruits broker which is free and allows you start tinkering with their IoT platform, IO.adafruit. https://learn.adafruit.com/adafruit-io/mqtt-api
 - Library used: `UMQTT <https://pypi.python.org/pypi/micropython-umqtt.simple>`_ (simple.py file)

 The library has a bug on line 57.
 Make sure to change: